SgtMilk/fin-planning/public/README.md

 # Fin-Planning

 **&#x26A0; Notice:** All data is saved in your browser's `localStorage`, which means that all the information you input stays **locally in your browser** and only this website can access this data.
-Be careful though, if you delete all website information in your settings, you will lose your progess.
+Be careful though, if you delete all website information in your settings, you will lose your progress.

 ## How this works